taham8875/til/react/react-query.md

 ## Custom Query Hook

-After configuring the `useQuery` hook, you can create a custom hook to reuse this configuration instead of reapeating it in every component.
+After configuring the `useQuery` hook, you can create a custom hook to reuse this configuration instead of repeating it in every component.

 create a new folder called `hooks` and create a new file called `useSuperHeroesData.ts`, move the logic from the `RQSuperHeroesPage` component to the `useSuperHeroesData` hook.